Compare any two graphics cards:

 OpenGL Version OpenGL 4.1 OpenGL 3.0

-Memory Bandwidth: Memory bandwidth is the maximum amount of information (in units of MB per second) that can be transferred across the external memory interface in a second.
-It is calculated by multiplying the card's interface width by its memory speed.
-If the card has DDR memory, it should be multiplied by 2 once again.
+Memory Bandwidth: Memory bandwidth is the maximum amount of data (counted in megabytes per second) that can be moved over the external memory interface in one second.
+It's calculated by multiplying the interface width by its memory clock speed.
+If the card has DDR type memory, the result should be multiplied by 2 again.
 If DDR5, multiply by 4 instead.
-The higher the bandwidth is, the faster the card will be in general.
-It especially helps with anti-aliasing, High Dynamic Range and high resolutions.
+The better the card's memory bandwidth, the better the card will be in general.
+It especially helps with AA, HDR and higher screen resolutions.

-Texel Rate: Texel rate is the maximum texture map elements (texels) that can be processed per second.
-This is worked out by multiplying the total number of texture units by the core speed of the chip.
+Texel Rate: Texel rate is the maximum texture map elements (texels) that can be processed in one second.
+This number is worked out by multiplying the total amount of texture units by the core speed of the chip.
 The higher this number, the better the graphics card will be at texture filtering (anisotropic filtering - AF).
-It is measured in millions of texels in one second.
+It is measured in millions of texels processed per second.

 Display Prices